PalisadoesFoundation/talawa-admin/CONTRIBUTING.md

 Unfortunately, because of recent abuse, we will only be assigning issues to persons who have:

-1. At least a year of GitHub history
+1. At least a 18 months of GitHub history
 1. Consistent code updates throughout their GitHub life, especially the most recent 12 months.

 This is a new policy triggered by newly created accounts that: